Project SCORE (Doctoral)

 - Fee waiver of most university fees

-- Generous stipend for conference attendance, research materials, and participation in each externship
+- Generous stipend for conference travel, research materials, and externship/internship travel

 Participants must be a U.S. citizen or permanent resident to qualify for funding through SCORE.
-In addition, individuals funded by SCORE must sign a service agreement indicating that they will work in the field of special education for two years for every year of funding received.
+In addition, individuals funded by SCORE must sign a service agreement indicating that they will work in the field of special education or related services for two years for every year of funding received.

 Doctoral Program Application Process